The popular USDA home loan program just got aÂ lot more affordable.

 This could mean the difference between being turned down and getting approved for some USDA home buyers.
 To qualify, you must meet debt-to-income requirements.
 Your income must be enough to sustain future monthly payments on credit accounts, including your home loan.

 For instance, a home buyer is "allowed" maximum debt payments of 41% of her income.
 But, she is at 42%, and the lender can't approve the loan as-is.

 With the new, lower mortgage insurance fees, her "debt-to income ratio" could fall enough to be approved.

-Home buyers can seldomÂ increase their income, but they can reduce payments by choosing a USDA loan once these cost reductions take effect.Click to see today's rates (Mar 26th, 2017)
+Home buyers can seldomÂ increase their income, but they can reduce payments by choosing a USDA loan once these cost reductions take effect.Click to see your USDA loan eligibility (Apr 30th, 2017)